Active and Passive Voice

 Basic Rules for Changing Active Voice into Passive Voice

 Rule 5.
-Expressing subject (pronoun) as object (pronoun): As the subject shifts to the place of the object in passive, the subject pronoun (e.g. he, she, I, they, we) is expressed as object pronoun (e.g., him, her, me, them, us).
-For instance, we would convert ‘he’ into ‘him’, ‘she’ into ‘her’, ‘I’ into ‘me’, ‘they’ into ‘them’ and ‘we’ into ‘us’.
-The pronoun ‘you’ remains the same.
+Expressing Subject (pronoun) as object (pronoun): As the subject shifts to the place of the object in passive, the subject pronoun (e.g. he, she, I, they, we) is expressed as object pronoun (e.g., him, her, me, them, us).

 Rule 6.
-In a very few cases, the subject of the sentence may not be mentioned in the passive voice when its too obvious or needs not to be mentioned.
+Omission of the Subject: In some cases, the subject may be omitted in passive voice when it is obvious or unnecessary to mention.